Financial-Times/origami/apps/website/_posts/2022-01-28-newsletter.md

 	</figcaption>
 </figure>

-By the end of the week we had 5 possible approaches to recommendation ranging in scope from "delete the feature" to "modernise all the things", in-between a very clever and pragmatic solution – if we do say so ourselves.
+By the end of the week we had 5 possible approaches to recommend, ranging in scope from "delete the feature" to "modernise all the things", in-between a very clever and pragmatic solution – if we do say so ourselves.

 See the [ft-app font size feature spike document](https://docs.google.com/document/d/1JpAxWOzUTn1sD3hAj_9yWS_FMaKcxKECk_tiXUfjO-E/edit#heading=h.5a2d438n46du) to learn more.